Battle of Cirta: Invasion of Africa

 In 204 BC, probably June or July, the Roman army disembarked at Cape Farina in North Africa, 20 km north of the large Carthaginian port of Utica.
 Masinissa joined the Romans with either 200 or 2,000 men, the sources differ.
 He and his men hoped to use an alliance with Rome to recover Masinissa's kingdom from Syphax.
 A fortified camp was established very close to Utica.
 Two large reconnaissance forces, consisting of both Carthaginians and Numidians were heavily defeated; the second because of the involvement of Masinissa's cavalry.
 The Romans pillaged an ever-wider area, sending their loot and prisoners to Sicily in the ships bringing their supplies.

 Scipio then besieged Utica.
 The city stood firm and a Carthaginian army under Hasdrubal set up a fortified camp 11 km from the Romans with a reported 33,000 men.
-Syphax joined him, establishing his own camp a mile (2 km) away with a reported 60,000 troops.
+Syphax joined him, establishing his own camp 2 kilometres (1 mi) away with a reported 60,000 troops.
 The size of both of these armies as reported by ancient historians have been questioned by their modern counterparts as being infeasibly large.
 Nevertheless, it is accepted that the Romans were considerably outnumbered.

 The presence of these two armies forced Scipio to lift the siege of Utica after forty-five days and withdraw to a strong position 3 km away on a rocky prominence at Ghar el-Melh, which became known as Castra Cornelia.
 Scipio sent emissaries to Syphax in an attempt to persuade him to defect.
 Syphax in turn offered to broker peace terms to end the war.
 A series of exchanges of negotiating parties followed.
 With his delegations Scipio sent junior officers disguised as slaves to report back on the layout and construction of the enemy camps.
 Scipio drew out the negotiations with Syphax, stating that he was in broad agreement with the proposition, but that his senior officers were not yet convinced.